 The amplitude is 1 and the period is `(2π)/2 = π.`

 I have drawn a little more than 2 cycles, starting from `x = 0`.

 The graph of `y=sin(2x)` for `0 ≤ x ≤ 6.5`

 Now let's consider the phase shift.
 Using the formula above, we will need to shift our curve by:

 Phase shift `=-c/b=-1/2=-0.5`

 This means we have to shift the curve to the left (because the phase shift is negative) by `0.5`.
-Here is the answer (in blue).
+Here is the answer (in green).
 I have kept the original y = sin 2x (in dotted gray) so you can see what's happening.